1871fotc/1871fotc.github.io/docs/guided-tours.md

 Our next tour is on **Sunday 5 March 2023** and is is all about "**Chemists**".

 The tour is limited to 20 people.

+!!!
+Warning "What to bring"

+    Wear enclosed shoes and a hat, and bring a water bottle.

 <!--
 Add it to your calendar.